 Great Plains Energy's other subsidiaries have entered operating leases for buildings, compressors, communications equipment and other items.
-Lease expense was \$1.0 million in 2003, \$1.7 million in 2002 and about \$1 million in 2001.
-Obligations average about \$0.6 million per year for the years 2004 through 2008.
+Lease expense, including insignificant amounts related to discontinued operations, was \$1.0 million in 2003, \$1.7 million in 2002 and about \$1 million in 2001.
+Obligations, including insignificant amounts related to discontinued operations, average about \$0.6 million per year for the years 2004 through 2008.